piocalderon/piocalderon.github.io/_pages/about.md

 After graduating, I joined a local fintech 📈 startup **Ayannah** as their first data scientist hire.
 There, I set up dashboards to track transactions and built models to estimate credit risk, profile customer behavior, and recommend products to customers.
 I also scraped the web for a lot of Filipino text data and built localized NLP models for various purposes.

-Soonafter I became very interested in text analytics and decided to focus on that area.
+Soon after I became very interested in text analytics and decided to focus on that area.
 I joined **Neuro Flash**, a neuromarketing AI startup, where we help brands optimize their marketing campaigns to be on-point in terms of success and on-brand in terms of messaging.

 I am interested in projects involving **Text Analytics**, **Geospatial Analysis**, **Computational Social Science**, and **Data Visualization**.
 I am always looking for ways to improve my skills in these areas, and I suppose writing about these topics reinforces the learning process.